 Now that it’s been a while since I’ve been making a concerted effort to be all domestic and stuff, I recently discovered that I needed to figure out a storage solution for my wreaths.
 This discovery happened when I asked my husband if he would get down the heart wreath form (which just happened to be at the bottom of the pile of wreaths on a high shelf in the garage) so I could make my Burlap Rosette Valentine’s Day Heart Wreath.
-Soon after asking, I found myself running to the garage at the sound of a profanity because they all fell off the shelf.
-Yeah, we needed a much better solution than just stacking them (one that would cause less cursing ;).
+Soon after asking, I found myself running to the garage at the sound of a profanity because they all fell off of the shelf.
+We both realized that we needed a much better solution than just stacking them (one that would cause less cursing ;).
 Not only that, but stacking them damages/squishes them so they aren’t going to look as good or last nearly as long as they would if they were stored in a better way.
 Wreaths can be expensive, so protecting that investment is important and I thought I’d share what I came up with to organize mine.

 A while back I had pinned this awesome idea for wreath storage using a coat rack.
 I really wanted to do the same thing, but I don’t have any spare floor space in our garage.
 When they said our garage was “two car”, I’m pretty sure they were referring to clown cars…hee hee!
 We have never been able to fit two cars + our stuff in there…sorry for the side-note, I just thought I’d share why we don’t have any extra floor space in the garage.